CSEE4121/spring2023/assignments/prog_hw1/prog_hw1.md

 You will be asked to submit a CSV file containing the results of your queries for each question.
 You can download the results of a query using the `SAVE RESULTS` button in the `Query results` panel and choose to save the CSV as a local file.
 We will provide the column names for the expected output.
-You can name your columns whatever you want, as long as the content matches both in ordering and in values.

 **Notes:**